sammeadley/responder-chain/README.md

 ## Discussion

-Actions are added to a UIControl subclass using `addTarget(target: AnyObject?, action: Selector, forControlEvents controlEvents: UIControlEvents)` or via Interface Builder.
+Actions are added to a UIControl subclass using `addTarget(_:action:forControlEvents:)` or via Interface Builder.

 When providing an explicit target, UIKit forwards the event to the specified class.
 If the selector is not implemented on the target class, an NSInvalidArgumentException "unrecognized selector sent to instance" is thrown.